TaxManDan/CSE310/README.md

 The tool mainly used to create this program was Visual Studio Code.

-The programming language used in this program, Python, has a vareity of use cases including mathematics, software developing, and scripting.
+The programming language used in this program, Python, has a variety of use cases.
+Some of this use cases are software development and mathematics.

 # Useful Websites